KXGN-TV: Stephen Marks ownership (1989–2025)

 In 1988, Moore put KXGN radio and television on the market in order to complete his retirement.
 The move came at a tough time for the stations and the market they served.
 The Burlington Northern railroad had stopped operating through Glendive years prior; low oil prices depressed the region's energy sector; the worst drought since the 1930s negatively impacted the livestock and feed industries; and after Black Monday in 1987, national spot advertising sales dropped precipitously.
 To cut costs, KXGN dropped the Associated Press newswire, laid off staff, and canceled its public affairs show, the weekly Let's Talk About It.
 General manager "Dapper Dan" Frenzel, who had worked at the station since 1964, attempted to build a coalition of local buyers to take over the station, but they could not meet Moore's $1 million asking price.
 Instead, a Michigan man with a penchant for small-town TV struck a deal to purchase the KXGN stations in 1989.
 Stephen Marks owned WBKB-TV in Alpena, Michigan, also a single-station market, and said he liked one-station areas because they could command all of the available TV revenue in the area.

 The sale took longer than Moore had expected because the FCC at the time had a rule that normally barred cross-ownership of radio and television stations.
 It was not until May 1990 that the FCC granted a waiver, noting the economic conditions inherent in the small-market stations, their extensively integrated operation, and the fact they had been co-owned for the television station's entire history.
 The commission also cited the availability of other electronic media through two Glendive-licensed radio stations, six other signals, and the cable system (which Moore sold off in 1986), as well as a daily newspaper.
-Marks added KDZN in 1995; the FCC approved of the purchase of the FM station because of the substantial losses that KXGN AM, then supported entirely by the TV station, and KDZN had incurred in the region's continuing poor economy.
+Marks added KDZN in 1995; the FCC approved the purchase of the FM station because of the substantial losses that KXGN AM, then supported entirely by the TV station, and KDZN had incurred in the region's continuing poor economy.

+Beginning in 1990, KXGN-TV was a formal member of the Montana Television Network (MTN), airing the noon and evening newscasts of KTVQ in Billings and contributing Eastern Montana news to MTN.
 KXGN also aired some Fox programming, primarily the NFL on Fox, when Fox gained football rights from CBS in 1994.

 Frenzel died of a heart condition in 2003 and was replaced by Paul Sturlaugson as general manager.